renwalk/red-wing-blackbird/README.md

-# red-wing-blackbird
+# bird-sounds
-visualization of red wing blackbird
+Visualizations of bird calls using P5 sound